Move over chocolate cake, there’s another fudgy treat in town.

 Step 1 – Grate Zucchini, Measure Ingredients, and Preheat Oven

-To shred the zucchini, start by cutting off the ends.
+To shred the zucchini or your choice of another mild summer squash, start by cutting off the ends.

 Note: 1 medium zucchini will give you just a little more than 1 ½ cups of shredded squash.

 Wrap the shredded zucchini in paper towels and place in a colander.
 Squeeze the zucchini to wring out any extra moisture.
 You may need to squeeze a couple times to drain out the majority of the moisture.

 Measure out 1 ½ cups of the zucchini.

 Measure the remaining ingredients and preheat your oven to 350°F. Lightly grease a 9-by-5-inch loaf pan and set it aside.

 In a medium-sized mixing bowl, combine the flour, cocoa powder, baking soda, cinnamon, and salt.
 Set aside.

 In the bowl of a stand mixer, beat the sugar, oil, and eggs on medium speed until well-combined.